tripleaceme/ai-docs-workshop/README.md

 ### **Problem Context**

-A mid-sized retail company, **ShopSmart**, manages thousands of daily transactions across multiple sales channels — online, in-store, and third-party marketplaces.
+A mid-sized retail company, **ShopSmart**, manages millions of daily transactions across multiple sales channels such as online, in-store, and third-party marketplaces.
 Their data team built a dbt project to transform raw sales, customer, and inventory data into analytics-ready models for dashboards and performance reports.

 However, there’s a major challenge: